 RoseAnna Mueller, PhD, is Associate Professor of Spanish, Italian, and Humanities in the Department of Humanities, History, and Social Sciences at Columbia College Chicago.
-She is Director of the Women’s and Gender Studies program at Columbia College Chicago.
 Dr. Mueller is also a translator and cross-cultural communications trainer.

 Dr. Mueller’s fields of specialization include sixteenth century literature of Spain, Italy, and England; the pastoral tradition; Italo-Hispanic literary relations; the Spanish Chronicles of the conquest of the New World; women's literature of the Italian fifteenth and sixteenth centuries; and contemporary Latin American women's literature.
 She’s contributed to numerous publications, including Voices in Italian Americana, Hispania, The Renaissance Quarterly, Cultures, Communities and the Arts Foreign Language Accents, Italica, The Canadian Review of Comparative Literature, The Encyclopedia of Mexico, Latin America as its Literature, The Hispanic Connection, and Catholic Women's Writers.
 Dr. Mueller is also the author of Teresa de La Parra: A Literary Life (Cambridge Scholars Publishing, 2012).